 I am a perpetual student of nature.
-My explorations have taken me to physical places such as tide pools, gardens and forests and my learning broadened by museums and books.
-I am filled with wonder at the beautiful, horrific, bizarre and puzzling intricacies of the natural world.
-I feel deeply the connection between all living things.
+My explorations have taken me to physical places such as tide pools and forests; my learning has been broadened by museums and books.
+I am filled with wonder at nature's beautiful, horrific, bizarre and puzzling intricacies.

-In 1992, I saw my first curiosity cabinet at the Royal Palace in Prague.
-These cabinets, sometimes called "wonderkammen", gained popularity with a new breed of collectors during the Renaissance and later became precursors of our modern museums.
-Originally the hobby of the social elite: these private collections became more publically attainable when men like P.T.
-Barnum realized their monetary potential and purchased, displayed and scattered these collections for their own gain.
-It was wonderful to see the Prague collection, intact and still in all it's chaotic glory.
+In 1992, I saw my first “curiosity cabinet” at the Royal Palace in Prague.
+These cabinets, sometimes called wonderkammen, gained popularity with a new breed of collectors during the Renaissance, becoming the precursors of our modern museums.
+Originally a hobby of the elite, the collections became publicly accessible when showmen like P.T.
+Barnum monetized these collections by scattering them internationally.
+It was wonderful to see the Prague collection, intact and still in all its chaotic glory.
 A large étagère dominated the room with curved glass doors and shelves crammed to the top with objects.
-The collection was jumbled with no clear order: stuffed birds, statues, coral, an animal’s paw, dried flower specimens, a shrunken head, turtle shells, a dried puffer fish piled one on top of the other, vying for attention.
+The collection was jumbled with no clear order; stuffed birds, statues, coral, an animal’s paw, dried flower specimens, a shrunken head, turtle shells, a dried puffer fish piled one on top of the other, vying for attention.

-All the images are hand drawn on a zinc plate using a reductive process.
-The prints have multiple runs through the press.
-The original drawings have a monochromatic base and color is overlaid using viscosity techniques.
-Often the ghost of the image is used to begin the next print.
+All the images are hand painted on a zinc plate and printed by many runs through the press.
+The original paintings are monochromatic and have been enhanced with color layered using viscosity techniques.
+Often the ghost of one image is used to begin the next print.